monoteba/unity-visual-scripting/index.md

 ---
-title: Overview
+title: Visual Scripting Graphs
+has_toc: true
+nav_order: 1
+description: A collection of relatively small Visual Scripting graph examples for use with Unity 2021 and later.
 ---

-This is a collection of relatively small Visual Scripting graph examples for use with Unity 2021 and later.
+# Visual Scripting Graphs

+{: .note}
 Some of the graphs may be very similar to the Bolt flows in Unity 2020 and earlier, though minor differences exist.